 Flight software responsibilities include deploying the four spin-plane wire boom systems, and verifying the deployments of the axial and magnetometer booms.
-Each boom unit is equipped with a turns-counter microswitch which is sampled by the IDPU software and converted to a length accurate to about 10cm.
-Software is normally commanded to deploy a pair of booms on opposite sides of the vehicle to a length defined in "turns" or "clicks" on a microswitch closure caused by a drive-wheel cam.
+Each boom unit is equipped with a turns-counter microswitch which is sampled by the IDPU software and converted to a length accurate to about 10 cm.
+Software is normally commanded to deploy a pair of booms on opposite sides of the vehicle to a length defined in 'turns' or 'clicks' on a microswitch closure caused by a drive-wheel cam.

-Since booms deploy at slightly different rates, software monitors the lengths and if one boom gets more than 2 "clicks" ahead of the opposite boom, the longer boom is paused until the shorter boom catches up.
-If either boom indicates a "jam" condition, the deployment is halted within 0.1 seconds.
+Since booms deploy at slightly different rates, software monitors the lengths and if one boom gets more than 2 'clicks' ahead of the opposite boom, the longer boom is paused until the shorter boom catches up.
+If either boom indicates a 'jam' condition, the deployment is halted within 0.1 s.